manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 In Value learning the policy is that find maximum **Q-value** from a specific state.
 Since is very hard for a human to compute the Q value,  we use aneural networks to achieve
-**Q-values** and then select the maximum **Q-value** and then select the action from max Q-value and send it back to enviromment for receive next state.
+**Q-values** and then select the maximum **Q-value** and then select the action from max Q-value and send it back to the environment for receiving the next state.

 |![_config.yml]({{ site.baseurl }}/images/RL/DQN.png)|
 |:--:|